 Gottman might describe this tendency as a meta-emotional legacy, but new research attributes this tendency to “subtle messages about relationships passed down from one generation to the next.”

 This is often why the private lives of parents and children rhyme.

 We learn how to be partners from the direct example of our parents.
-Parental infidelity creates a permissive environment which tells children that infidelity is acceptable.
+Parental infidelity creates a permissive environment that tells children that infidelity is acceptable.

 We already know that infidelity is a major cause of relational stress and breakup.